Federal Falls campground

 - Spring Glade walking track Spring Glade walking track provides easy access to the summit of Mount Canobolas via a pleasant easy walk through grassy woodland, offering birdwatching and picnic opportunities.

-Mount Canobolas State Conservation Area incorporates the traditional land of the Wiradjuri people.
+Mount Canobolas State Conservation Area incorporates the traditional land of the Wiradjuri People.
 The name Canobolas comes from the Wiradjuri words Gaahna Bulla meaning two shoulders, referring to the two main peaks, Old Man Canobolas and Young Man Canobolas.
-The area has a rich Aboriginal history and was an important place for male initiation ceremonies and stone tool making, as well as being a rich source of food and medicines.
-Find out more about the Aboriginal history of the area at Federal Falls campground.
+The area has a strong Aboriginal connection as an important place for male initiation ceremonies and stone tool making, as well as being a rich source of food and medicines.
+Find out more about this area's Aboriginal heritage at Federal Falls campground.

 Now extinct and with a violent past, Mount Canobolas was an active and aggressive volcano responsible for creating the landscape between 11 and 13 million years ago.
 The result?
 Mount Canobolas State Conservation Area boasts vents, dykes, peaks and plugs which all can be seen here and the large rocky outcrops are home to rare lichens, towering basalt cliff lines and impressive waterfalls.
 The high altitude, cool climate and moist environment make this fertile ground for more than 300 plant species in the region.
 Large areas of snow gum subalpine woodland, grassy woodland and rocky outcrops covered with a variety of mosses and lichens make this a great place to visit.
 It’s hard to say what is most beautiful here, but certainly the heaths in spring which burst with purple, white, yellow and red flowers are a sight to behold.